 Also, keep in mind that a positive result on a home pregnancy test is more likely to be true than a negative result.

-How you use the home pregnancy test
+How to use the home pregnancy test

 Many women aren’t aware that home pregnancy tests can expire.
 They may have some sitting in their cupboards to use at a later date and be completely unaware that if they are to use them past their expiration date then they won’t be accurate.
 Before you use a home pregnancy test, make sure to check the expiration date!